fetchai/docs/pages/docs/guides/agents/booking-demo.md

    - **BookTableRequest**: this represents the request to book a table.
 It includes attributes: **table_number** to be booked, **time_start** of the booking, and the **duration** of the booking.
    - **BookTableResponse**: This contains the response to the table booking request.
 It includes a boolean attribute **success**, indicating whether the booking was successful or not.

-4. Let's now define the message handler:
+4. Let's now define the message handler function:

     ```py copy
     @book_proto.on_message(model=BookTableRequest, replies=BookTableResponse)